-Compulsory modules (choose one of the following):
+Compulsory module (choose one of the following):

-Dissertation (Theology and Religion) (40 credits)
+Dissertation (Theology and Religion) (40)

 This is a major piece of independent work for which a topic is identified and research is carried out with supervisory help to produce a 12,000-word essay.